-The establishment of more precise and standardized definitions and requirements supporting PMx automation within DTs is instrumental in facilitating a clear understanding among researchers, industry practitioners, and engineers of the exact demands that DTs necessitate.
-In the maintenance field, standardized requirements have always played a pivotal role in promoting efficiency and ensuring the reliability of systems \cite{li2020toward,nordal2021modeling}.
-Surprisingly, Informational Requirements (IRs) and Functional Requirements (FRs), fundamental to such processes, have never been formally presented as explicit requirements in this context before, signifying a missed opportunity to formalize PMx DTs.
-The development of clear IRs and FRs would further facilitate the formulation of a more consistent and widely applicable definition of PMx DTs.
-Looking across other fields that have faced similar challenges, the system and software industry have successfully developed and used IRs and FRs to frame and guide the development of systems and products \cite{lana2021data,sommerville2009deriving}; these IRs and FRs have provided the basis for coherent, agreed-upon criteria for developments supporting autonomy that minimize barriers to interdisciplinary collaboration.
-Similarly, the introduction of well-defined IRs and FRs for PMx would provide precise specifications for informational needs and behavioral responses, allowing for the design of a robust and adaptable pipeline that could effectively harness the potential of the physics-based, data-driven, or hybrid approach in use by addressing the aforementioned notable challenges such as enhancing model explainability, thereby enabling a more robust and trustworthy data-driven strategy.
+The establishment of more precise and standardized definitions and requirements supporting PMx automation using DTs is instrumental in facilitating a clear understanding among researchers, industry practitioners, and engineers of the exact demands that DTs necessitate.
+In the maintenance field, standardized requirements have always played a pivotal role in promoting efficiency and ensuring the reliability of systems~\cite{li2020toward,nordal2021model}.
+Surprisingly, Informational Requirements (IRs) and Functional Requirements (FRs), fundamental to such processes, have never been formally presented as explicit requirements in this context previously, signifying a missed opportunity to formalize PMx DTs.
+The development of clear IRs and FRs would aid the formulation of a more consistent and widely applicable definition of PMx DTs.
+Looking across other fields that have faced similar challenges, the system and software industry have successfully developed and used IRs and FRs to frame and guide the development of systems and products~\cite{lana2021data,sommerville2009deriving}; these IRs and FRs have provided the basis for coherent, agreed-upon criteria for developments supporting autonomy that minimize barriers to interdisciplinary collaboration.
+Introducing well-defined IRs and FRs for PMx would clarify informational needs and behavioral responses.
+This would enable the design of a robust and adaptable pipeline, capable of effectively harnessing physics-based, data-driven, or hybrid approaches.
+By addressing key challenges like enhancing model explainability, this approach would foster a more reliable and trustworthy data-driven strategy~\cite{lana2021data}.
 IRs and FRs offer a structured way to navigate the complexities of PMx and bridge the gap between theory and application, making models more understandable, trustworthy, and versatile.
 This clarity of requirements would further facilitate the integration of hybrid methodologies, fostering more effective utilization of physical knowledge and enabling the development of more sophisticated and reliable PMx systems.
 We propose that, within the context of PMx, such a classification and standardization would not only benefit the academic world by establishing clear definitions for what has been, to date, largely open to interpretation, but also benefit industry by overcoming barriers to scaling and extending the implementation of PMx in practice.